 Assessment Type 2: Physical Activity Investigation

-Students will be assessed on their Application, Communication and Exploration, Analysis and Reflection.
-Students do not receive a grade for their practical performance as per SACE Guidelines.
-Topics covered are negotiable by students' interests.
+You will be assessed on your Application, Communication and Exploration, Analysis and Reflection.
+You will not receive a grade for your practical performance as per SACE Guidelines.
+Topics covered are negotiable by your interests.

-STAGE 1 INTEGRATED LEARNING SPORT STUDIES - Semester 2 only
+INTEGRATED LEARNING SPORT STUDIES